-The Collins Institute is designed to quickly identify young scholars who would be better served by a more traditional educational system.
+The Collins Institute is designed to quickly identify young scholars who are better served by a more dynamic educational system.
 A student is put on watch if they fall below the level at which public school peers stand—or should they fail to earn a certain number of credits each month.
 If the situation is not quickly rectified, we work with the student to find a better fit.
 The system is designed this way to ensure that no student falls far behind whatever level of educational attainment they would reach in a traditional education system while trying the Institute.
 This is also why our application process is so rigorous.

 Admittance is based on “I Will,” not IQ

 We do not ask students for transcripts or even to take a test in order to be admitted.
 Instead, applicants to the Institute submit a proposal for a project along with a timeline to complete said project.
 Students are conditionally admitted based on the ambition and scope of their proposed projects.
 They are then given the chance to attempt their projects.
 Should a student fail to complete their project within their proposed timeline, conditional acceptance is revoked.